February 8, 2023

 If you’re anything like me, you did your homework and probably watched a few episodes of Anthony Bourdain, if only to make a list of his favourite Paris restaurants.
 And let’s not forget that drool-worthy scene of Tony devouring a perfectly grilled steak smothered in creamy, rich and delicious peppercorn sauce from Bistrot Paul Bert; omg, it’s insane!
 But, sadly, that’s all we have left of Tony and his F-bomb commentary.

-That said, while we’re all trying to land that fantastic restaurant that no one has heard about.
-Which, by the way, is nearly impossible.
-Tourists are savvy connoisseurs and are no longer satisfied with a mere croque monsieur or onion soup.
+That said, while we’re all trying to land that hidden gem of restaurant, it’s nearly impossible these days.
+Tourists have become savvy connoisseurs, no longer satisfied with a mere croque monsieur or onion soup.
 Not that there’s anything wrong with either; they happen to be a personal favourite.
-However, I think we can agree (myself included) we’re looking for next-level French food without the stuffiness or the price tag of their formal counterparts.
+However, I think we can agree (myself included) we’re all searching for next-level French food without the stuffiness or the price tag of their formal counterparts.

 Enter…